 - Other major repairs categorized as normal maintenance

 If you’re buying a new car, mechanical breakdown insurance is less costly than an extended warranty.
 You pay a few hundred dollars a year for MBI, compared to a few thousand dollars for the warranty.
-And you still get the peace of mind that comes with knowing any major issues will be taken care of.
+You will also still get the peace of mind that comes with knowing any major issues will be taken care of.
 However, MBI deductibles are higher.
-So you’ll end up paying more with an MBI if your new car breaks down frequently.
+So, you’ll end up paying more with an MBI if your new car breaks down frequently.

 Another way to decide if you should get MBI is to consider how long you want to drive your car.
 If you plan to drive it for multiple years, getting mechanical breakdown insurance is a smart choice.
 MBI will help ensure that your car stays fully functioning for years to come.